 Start by getting your equipment early.
 If you have a small dog or cat, it may be able to travel in a pet carrier.
 If your pet is larger or your airline requires it, your pet will travel in a pet crate.
 Either way, it is important to introduce this new home to them as early as possible.
 Making a last-minute decision to travel with a pet is not a good idea unless your dog or cat is a seasoned traveler.

 Once you have received your carrier or crate, put it in a place where it is easily accessible and as close to where you and your pet spend your day as possible.
 Take time to introduce the crate or carrier.
-Keep all access available; zippers open and flaps up and only use the bottom half of the crate.
+Keep all access available; keep the zippers open and flaps up; and only use the bottom half of the crate.

-Put a pet pad, favorite toys and a treat or two inside the crate.
+Put a pet pad, favorite toys, and a treat or two inside the crate.
 Also, include a “used” t-shirt or towel of yours so that your pet will smell your scent when in the carrier or crate. (hence the reference in the paragraph about social cues above).
-Personalize the crate or carrier to them and make it their second home—their safe place.
+Personalize the crate or carrier for them and make it their second home—their safe place.